Flying High (1931 film): Production

 In 1927, Bert Lahr left burlesque to star in musical comedies on Broadway.
 After playing to packed houses, his reputation as a gifted comic led him to films.
-When the "talkies" came in, MGM brought producer George White's stage hit Flying High (1931) to the screen, giving Lahr his first film role.
+When the "talkies" came in, MGM brought producer George White's stage hit Flying High (1931) to the screen, giving Lahr his first film role, reprising his Broadway turn.
+In a letter to the Hays Office, MGM claimed to have paid $100,000 to buy the show.